Veterinary medicine

 happy Easter

-Easter is just around the corner - a time that not only reminds us of the beginning of spring, colorful eggs and rabbits, but also brings deeper values and thoughts.
-As a small veterinarian group, we experience every day how significant compassion, care and new life are - and that is exactly what makes Easter time very special for us.
+Easter is just around the corner – a time that reminds us not only of the beginning of spring, colorful eggs, and bunnies, but also brings with it deeper values and thoughts.
+As a small animal veterinary group, we experience every day how important compassion, care, and new life are – and that's precisely what makes Easter so special for us.

 Mindfulness in veterinary medicine

-Veterinarians experience emotional challenges every day: from medical emergencies to compassionate conversations with animal owners in difficult situations.
-In a professional field based on care, they are often under considerable psychological pressure.
-More and more studies show that mindfulness and self -compassion are effective tools to strengthen emotional well -being and to counteract burnout.
+Veterinarians face emotional challenges every day: from medical emergencies to compassionate conversations with pet owners in difficult situations.
+In a profession based on care, they are often under considerable psychological pressure.
+A growing body of research shows that mindfulness and self-compassion are effective tools for strengthening emotional well-being and preventing burnout.

 Tachyarrhythmias in dogs